corda/corda-docs-portal/content/en/platform/corda/4.8/enterprise/node/deploy/generating-a-node-cordform.md

 All three nodes also include any CorDapps defined in the project's source directories, even if these CorDapps are not listed in each node's `cordapps` setting.
 As a result, if you run the `deployNodes` task from the template CorDapp, for example, it will automatically build and add the template CorDapp to each node.

 {{< note >}}
-The three nodes described here are just an example. `Cordform` allows you specify any number of nodes and you can define their configurations and names as needed.
+The three nodes described here are just an example. `Cordform` allows you to specify any number of nodes.
+You can define their configurations and names as needed.
 {{< /note >}}

 The following example, as defined in the [Kotlin CorDapp Template](https://github.com/corda/cordapp-template-kotlin/blob/release-V4/build.gradle#L120), shows a `Cordform` task called `deployNodes` that creates the three nodes described above: `Notary`, `PartyA`, and `PartyB`.